Ikergune/firos/README.md

 whitelist.json
 --------------

-When firos is launched or is notified that a new robot has been connected, it searchs for the new robots and topics. this file contains a whitelist that represents the robots that are allowed to connect to firos, the topics that will be used and their role (publisher or subscriber), if a topic is publisher it means that firos will publish on it and if it is subscriber firos will listen to it.
+When FIROS is launched or is notified that a new robot has been connected, it searchs for the new robots and topics. this file contains a whitelist that represents the robots that are allowed to connect to FIROS, the topics that will be used and their role (publisher or subscriber), if a topic is publisher it means that FIROS will publish on it and if it is subscriber FIROS will listen to it.
 The robot and the topic names can be regular expressions (without the "^" at the beginning and "$" at the end).
 Here is an example:

 ``` javascript
 "turtle\\w+": {